 To increase women’s leadership in coffee, the UTZ program (now part of the Rainforest Alliance), Lidl, and CARE partnered together on a two-year initiative called “Project Guatemala.”
 Taking place from 2018 to 2020, this project focused on gender inclusiveness and women’s empowerment within Cooperativo Agrícola Integral Acatenango.
 The Guatemalan coffee cooperative is made up of 357 small farms, 92 of which are managed by women.
 Overall, the project aimed to improve both productivity and climate resilience for the women-managed farms.

 “This project was a unique experience; it created individual and collective leadership.
 It trained us to accomplish greater empowerment as women, which is new to us, and positioned us to make decisions and address education.
 These are important topics for us, and for the new generations of our families.”Doña Vicenta, Doña Rosalba, Doña Manuela (women’s project leadership)

 Watch the recap video below:

 Through multi-stakeholder collaboration, Project Guatemala carried out a clear approach to strengthen the capacities of women in the cooperative.
 The women involved in this project reported positive results, including more decision-making, confidence in public spheres, greater control over resources on their farms and homes, and stronger inclinations to participate in work groups.
 95 percent of the cooperative’s women-led coffee farms now have control systems in place to guarantee better agricultural practices and adaptation to climate change.
 The initiative has set an example for others to follow.

 Objective 1: Evaluation of risks and needs

-We summarized the initial evaluation in our one-year report.
-Still, it’s worth restating that the women in the cooperative—making up 26 percent of the total farmers—produced a whopping 40 percent (310 metric tons) of the harvest.
+In our initial evaluation, we discovered that the women in the cooperative—making up 26 percent of the total farmers—produced a whopping 40 percent (310 metric tons) of the harvest.
 The first year of the project also increased awareness within Cooperativo Agrícola Integral Acatenango, its members, and its managers of the need to consider gender equity in their operations.